 - 1. Proposals provide a suitable mix of dwelling type and size to meet the needs of current and future households. - 2.
 The design positively responds to and enhances the prevailing character of surrounding area. - 3.
 Proposals ensure that the scale, massing and appearance is of a high standard of design and layout and are visually attractive. - 4.
-All development within the Sussex North Water Resource Zone (WRZ) will need to demonstrate water neutrality through water efficient design and offsetting of any net additional water use of the development.
-All proposals should look to be compliant with the Horsham Strategic Policy 9: Water Neutrality with Horsham District Local Plan (2023-2040). - 5.
-Proposals respect the setting of the Grade II Listed Holy Trinity Church, which lies to the immediate south. - 6.
-Proposals respect the wider views into and out of the Grade II Listed Holy Trinity Church. - 7.
-Proposals allow for the retention of existing mature trees and hedgerows (where appropriate);
+Proposals respect the setting of the Grade II Listed Holy Trinity Church, which lies to the immediate south. - 5.
+Proposals respect the wider views into and out of the Grade II Listed Holy Trinity Church. - Proposals allow for the retention of existing mature trees and hedgerows (where appropriate); - 7.
+Proposals provide a landscape buffer on the northern and southern boundary; - 8.
+Suitable access, which avoids harm to the setting of the church and churchyard is provided